Navid200/xDrip/docs/Updates.md

 ---

-#### **How to update**
+#### **Your chosen update channel**
 From the 3-dot menu button at the top right corner of the main screen, tap on `Check for updated version`.

 ![](./images/3dotMenu.png)

 ![](./images/CheckForUpdate.png)

 If there has been an update in your update channel, it will be downloaded into your Download folder, and you can install it by tapping on it.

+To update to a release that is not in your update channel, please continue to read.

 <br/>

 ---